 In 1915, The Royal Flying Corps used the airfield as a landing ground and from there the Barnhouse Flying Field developed into RAF Hawkinge, a frontline base for refuelling and rearming fighters during the Second World War.
 When the Battle of Britain began in 1940, aerial battles involving Spitfires and Hurricanes over the area were commonplace.
 These aircraft are preserved in hangars at the Battle of Britain Museum in the village.

-I have been unable to contact the school for permission to use this material, (too busy preparing for the new school year I expect), please contact me if you wish it to be removed.
+I have been unable to contact the school for permission to use this material, please contact me if you wish it to be removed.

 Another reason why I think M. Salmet used Hawkinge is because I found this photo by doing a search.
 It says at the top 'London to Paris record flight, March 1912.'